TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-own-death.md

 - Version 4.0 worked fine with PHP 5.4 code - newer usually crashed it.
 ApiGen **can deal with PHP 5.5, 5.6, 7.0 and 7.1 code** now.
 - Min PHP version bumped **from PHP 5.4 to PHP 7.1**.
 ApiGen is still able to parse older code.
 - **TokenReflection refactored to BetterReflection** - thanks to James and Marco for fast responses on our issues and pull-requests.
-- Switched to [Symfony 3.3 Dependecy Injection](https://github.com/ApiGen/ApiGen/pull/880) with [time-saving features](https://www.tomasvotruba.cz/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/) - thanks [Martin Hujer](https://martinhujer.cz) for the idea.
+- Switched to [Symfony 3.3 Dependency Injection](https://github.com/ApiGen/ApiGen/pull/880) with [time-saving features](https://www.tomasvotruba.cz/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/) - thanks [Martin Hujer](https://martinhujer.cz) for the idea.

 Look at particular releases to get complete list of changes.
 Changelogs are nice and clean: